Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-12-27-third-post.md

 - text coverage: It is the fraction of (**not necessarily unique**) words of the text (the tweets) that can be found in the embedding or vocabulary list.

 For example, let us say that we look at the following text: "The first President of the United States is GeorgeWashington".
-The 8 unique words in this text are (we lower case all word for simplicity): "the", "first", "president", "of", "united", "states", "is", "georgewashington".
+The 8 unique words in this text are (we lower case all the words for simplicity): "the", "first", "president", "of", "united", "states", "is", "georgewashington".
 Let us assume that the vocabulary list we use contains the following words: "the", "first", "president", "of", "united", "states", "is", "george", "washington".
 Among the 8 unique words of the text, 7 can be found in the vocabulary list, since "georgewashingtion" is not in this list.
 Therefore, the vocabulary coverage in this example is $$7/8 = 0.875$$.
-On the other hand, there are 9 words in the text (since the word "the" is repeated), and 8 of them are in the vocabulary list, so the text coverage is $$8/9 \approx 0.89$$.
+On the other hand, there are 9 words in the text (since the word "the" appears twice), and 8 of them are in the vocabulary list, so the text coverage is $$8/9 \approx 0.89$$.

 The goal of the cleaning procedure will be to transform the text so that the text and the vocabulary coverage become as close as possible to $$1$$.
 In the above example, one only needs to split "georgewashington" into "george washington" in order to make both the text coverage and vocabulary coverage equal to $$1$$.
 To do so,